TheDotProtocol/tauos/docs/COMPREHENSIVE_SUMMARY.md

-# TauOS Project - Comprehensive Summary
+# TauCore™ Project - Comprehensive Summary

 ## 🚀 **PROJECT OVERVIEW**

-**TauOS** is a privacy-first, security-focused operating system designed to provide users with complete control over their Gateway to the Future of Computing.
-Built from the ground up with modern technologies and best practices, TauOS offers a comprehensive ecosystem that prioritizes user privacy, security, and performance.
+**TauCore™** is a privacy-first, security-focused operating system designed to provide users with complete control over their Gateway to the Future of Computing.
+Built from the ground up with modern technologies and best practices, TauCore™ offers a comprehensive ecosystem that prioritizes user privacy, security, and performance.

 **Status**: 95% Complete - Production Ready for Public Launch **Last Updated**: August 3, 2025